Driving with a prescribed concentration of alcohol – 0.340

 After requesting various witness statements it became evident that drinking had occurred after the event of driving but before police had attended at our client’s premises and requested a breath analysis.

-Upon having discussions with prosecution and attending at court we were able to establish that there could be reliable breath analysis reading representing our client’s blood alcohol level at the actual time she was driving.
+Upon having discussions with prosecution and attending at court we were able to establish that there could not be reliable breath analysis reading representing our client’s blood alcohol level at the actual time she was driving.

 Ultimately, the charges were withdrawn and our client’s licence was reinstated and she was able to maintain her clean criminal record.